-The chance of a narcissist changing is highly unlikely, so we shouldn’t stick around waiting for it to happen.
-If a narcissist wants to change, then great, but it should never happen at the expense of anyone else.
-They are not consciously aware of their behaviour and the damage it causes and in their game they will sacrifice anyone and anything for their own gain—regardless of what pretty lies and sweet nothings they try to whisper.
+They are not consciously aware of their behavior and the damage it causes and in their game, they will sacrifice anyone and anything for their own gain—regardless of what pretty lies and sweet nothings they try to whisper.

-The ability for these two types to bond is quite simply impossible.
-The narcissist’s heart is closed, an empath’s is open—it is nothing short of a recipe for a huge disaster, and not a beautiful one.
+The ability of these two types to bond is quite simply impossible.
+The narcissist’s heart is closed, an empath is open—it is nothing short of a recipe for a huge disaster, a very destructive one.

 Read: The 5 Love Languages In A Toxic Relationship